nudam00/OpenSeaFloorBetting/README.md

 # Opensea Floor Betting
-A program that allows you to bet on whether the floor price of a given NFT collection (based on OpenSea) will hold, fall, or rise.
+Program which allows betting on whether the floor price of a given NFT collection (based on OpenSea) will hold, fall, or rise.
 The program is based on the Solidity, Python and brownie framework.
 Tested on Rinkeby.

 ## Stakeholder.sol
 Ethereum smart contract that allows you to send ETH, bet on ETH, send a multiplier and pay out ETH (owner only).